 SSH using Windows

-On Windows you will need to download an SSH client.
-The most commonly used client is called PuTTY, and can be downloaded from greenend.org.uk
+Depending on the version of Windows you are using and what software you have already installed, you may need to download an SSH client.
+The most commonly used client is called PuTTY and can be downloaded from greenend.org.uk.

 putty.exe under the heading

 1. Add your Raspberry Pi as a host

 PuTTY does not include an installer package: it is a stand-alone

 .exe file.
 When you run it, you will see the configuration screen below: